 Campus-Based Master’s in Communication Programs in the District of Columbia

 Washington, D.C. has numerous universities offering master’s in communication programs.
-American University’s (AU) School of Communication has a Master of Arts in Strategic Communication that includes three optional concentrations: Advocacy and Social Impact, Digital Communication Strategies & Analytics, and Corporate Communication & Reputation Management.
-Students in this program take core classes in the principles of strategic communication, writing methods for strategic communication, and communication theory and research, then progress to a variety of electives that allow them to tailor their degree program to their interests in strategic communication, such as social media marketing, communication for social change, health communication strategies, web development, and multimedia skills.
+American University’s (AU) School of Communication has a Master of Arts in Strategic Communication that includes five optional concentrations: Advocacy and Social Impact, Digital Communication Strategies and Analytics, Corporate Communication and Reputation Management, International Strategic Communication, and Diversity and Multicultural Communication.
+Students in this program take core classes in the principles of strategic communication, writing methods for strategic communication, communication theory, and research for strategic communication.
+They then progress to a variety of electives that allow them to tailor their degree program to their interests in strategic communication, such as social media marketing, communication for social change, health communication strategies, web development, political advertising, multicultural strategic communication campaigns, and multimedia skills.
+For their final graduation requirement, students complete a capstone project in strategic communication, which can be either a research paper or a strategic communication project.

 AU’s School of Public Affairs and the School of Communication jointly offer a Master of Arts in Political Communication.
-This program includes classes in political communication principles and strategies, political writing, American public policy, communication theory, advocacy, and campaign management.
-Students then choose electives in areas such as speechwriting, digital advocacy, or foreign policy communications and journalism.
+This program includes core classes that cover political communication principles and strategies, political writing, strategic communication research, communication theory, advocacy, and American public policy.
+Students then complete one or more courses from American University’s Campaign Management Institute, which provides training for engagement in political campaigns at the local, state, and federal levels.
+Afterwards, students can choose from electives in areas such as speechwriting, digital advocacy, crisis communication, political advertising, voting behavior and elections, foreign policy communications, and journalism.
+For their culminating experience in the program, students complete a political communication capstone research project.

 Johns Hopkins University’s Krieger School of Arts & Sciences Advanced Academics Programs offers a Master of Arts in Communication with optional concentrations in Applied Research in Communication, Public and Media Relations, Political Communication, Health Communication, Digital Communication, and Corporate and Non-Profit Communication.
 Core classes give students a foundation in quantitative and qualitative communication research methods, research writing, persuasive rhetoric, and behavior change through communication.
-Electives for the program include courses in organizational communication, social media and digital media, political communication strategy, public affairs communication, advertising and brand development, media relations, crisis communication, and national and international media relations.
+Students can also complete a strategic communication practicum to fulfill one of their core course requirements.
+Electives for the program include courses in organizational communication, social media, political communication strategy, public affairs communication, advertising and brand development, crisis communication, and national and international media relations.

 The Columbian College of Arts and Sciences’ School of Media & Public Affairs (SMPA) also offers a Master of Arts in Media & Strategic Communication, which aims to prepare communication professionals for work in political communication and media strategies.
-Core courses in the program cover topics in strategic political communication, communication data analytics, public relations in politics, crisis communication, and social media.
+Core courses in the program cover topics in strategic political communication, public opinion and persuasion, communication data analytics, public relations in politics, communication research, crisis communication, and social media.
 For their electives, students can choose courses from both the SMPA and other departments at the school, with their advisor’s approval.

 GW also offers a Master of Arts in Global Communication through the SMPA and the Elliot School of International Affairs.
-Students in this program take a combination of courses in global communication and its impact on international governments, security, and business, as well as classes in strategic communication, international politics and economics, intercultural communication, public speaking, and communication research methods.
-After completing the core curriculum, students can choose between 12 specializations that prepare them to manage communications concerning a global issue or a major region of the world, such as Communication and Informational Technology in International Affairs, Global Health, Public Diplomacy, Asian Studies, or Middle East Studies.
+Students in this program take a combination of courses in global communication and its impact on international governments, security, and business, as well as classes on international economic development, strategic communication, intercultural communication, public speaking, and communication research methods.
+After completing the core curriculum, students can choose between 14 specializations that prepare them to manage communications concerning a global issue or a major region of the world, such as Communication and Informational Technology in International Affairs, Global Health, Public Diplomacy, Asian Studies, or Middle East Studies.

 Georgetown University’s Graduate School of Arts and Sciences offers a Master of Arts in Communication, Culture and Technology, an interdisciplinary program focusing on the impact of new technology on society.
-Students design their own curriculum, choosing electives in Art, Media, and Representation; Cultural Studies; Globalization Studies; Media and Politics; Research Methods; Technology and Society; Technology, Business, and the Economy; and Technology, Information, and Innovation Policy.
+Students largely design their own curriculum in this program.
+After completing three core courses that cover interdisciplinary research methods and key topics in technology and culture, students can choose electives in Art, Media, and Representation; Cultural Studies; Globalization Studies; Media and Politics; Research Methods; Technology and Society; Technology, Business, and the Economy; and Technology, Information, and Innovation Policy.

 Finally, Georgetown University’s Linguistics Department offers a Master of Arts in Language and Communication that allows students to explore and analyze sociolinguistics and discourse across cultures and narrative forms.
 Students take courses in general linguistics, phonetics, and phonology, before progressing to advanced courses in sociolinguistics, ethnography of communication, language and politics, and discourse analysis.